a race with no finish line

 running against imaginary opponents.

-On Fridays, as a result of having the afternoon off from coaching, I have some free time after finishing my teaching assignment.
-With an eye towards efficiency, I came up with the idea of integrating training into my homeward commute; this is done by getting off of a homeward bound train at a train station of my choosing and running towards the next station in the same direction.
+On Fridays, as a result of having the afternoon off from coaching football, I have a couple hours of free time after finishing my teaching assignment.
+With an eye towards efficiency, I came up with the idea of integrating my cardio training into my homeward commute; this is done by getting off of a homeward bound train at a train station of my choosing and running towards the next station in the same direction.

 .